bigeagleowl/A-Shaky-Start-Talk-Timer/README.md

 **Broadcasting to other microbits** - If you have other micro:bits with the "A-Shaky-Start-Talk-Timer" program it broadcasts a start message plus talk duration, which causes them to count down in the same way too - cool eh!

 **Teachers, Mentors** - You are very welcome to use this to help make coding fun - in fact that is the whole point.
-If you have an idea for an improvement, just add an [issue](https://github.com/bigeagleowl/A-Shaky-Start-Talk-Timer/issues) describing your suggestion:-)
+If you have an idea for an improvement, just add an [issue](https://github.com/bigeagleowl/A-Shaky-Start-Talk-Timer/issues) describing your suggestion :-)

 This is written in MicroPython.